jestjs/jest/docs/en/CLI.md

 ### `--listTests`

-Lists all tests Jest will run given the other arguments, and exits.
+Lists all tests as JSON that Jest will run given the arguments, and exits.
+This can be used together with `--findRelatedTests` to know which tests Jest will run.

 ### `--logHeapUsage`